theatom06/uno.js/README.md

 Please note that this repository serves as a mono repo for the Uno.js library.
 If you need documentation for a particular function, you can visit the [Documentation](https://github.com/theatom06/uno.js/blob/main/documentation/README.md) section.

-The repository consists of fiv main directories:
+The repository consists of five main directories:

 - `documentation`: Contains the comprehensive library documentation.
 - `lib`: Contains the library's source code.